dave89gray/CI_PP1_TTC/README.md

 ### Testing user stories

-1. As a first time user, i want to know what services the company can offer me.
+1. As a first time user, i want to know what services the company can offer me and in which industry.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|